 Left: Photo by Ruddy Roye from When Living Is A Protest.
 Right: Photo by Mary Beth Meehan from Seeing Newnan.

-Recognizing that documentary photography has, since its inception, been an essential tool used to define, describe, and often denigrate “The Other,” particularly with regard to African Americans and people of color on the national landscape, we believe it is time to deeply examine and reconstruct our practice.
+Recognizing that documentary photography has, since its inception, been an essential tool used to define, describe, and often denigrate “The Other,” particularly with regard to people of color all over the world, we believe it is time to deeply examine and reconstruct our practice.

-In this course, students will work with photographers Ruddy Roye and Mary Beth Meehan to consider the history of documentary photography and the ways in which it has helped to instantiate and maintain some of the most pervasively destructive stereotypes in American life.
-Students will then seek to embark on a practice that involves self-examination, historical research, contextualization, and collaboration — in order to make new work that is revelatory in its discoveries, accountable to its subjects, and effective in bringing about real social change.
+In this studio course, students will work with photographers Ruddy Roye and Mary Beth Meehan to consider the history of documentary photography and the ways in which it has helped to instantiate and maintain some of the most pervasively destructive stereotypes in American life.
+Students will then seek to embark on a photography practice that involves self-examination, historical research, contextualization, and collaboration.
+Before approaching the world with our cameras, we will experiment with turning our lenses on ourselves – our communities, our fears, and the impact our cultures have had on others.
+Our ultimate goal will be to make new photographic work that is revelatory in its discoveries, accountable to the people it represents, and effective in bringing about real social change.

-The course will be part reading and discussion, part lecture, and part short assignments and critique.
+The course will be part reading and discussion, part lecture, and part shooting assignments, project building, and critique.